-- 5.7 Calculate the energies (in J) of the highest occupied and the lowest unoccupied energy levels and the wavelength (in nm) at which the transition between these energy levels occurs. - 5.8 What should be the Lx value (in Å) in order for the molecule to absorb light at the experimental $\lambda{max}$ =455 nm if Ly is kept constant at 3.0 Å. (Assume that the quantum numbers for homo and lumo are the same as in the question 5.7.)
+- 5.7 CALCULATE the energies (in J) of the highest occupied and the lowest unoccupied energy levels and the wavelength (in nm) at which the transition between these energy levels occurs. - 5.8 CALCULATE the Lx value (in Å) when the molecule absorbs light at the experimental $\lambda{max}$ =455 nm if Ly is kept constant at 3.0 Å. (Assume that the quantum numbers for HOMO and LUMO are the same as in question 5.7.)